micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 ## Set-up the hardware

-First the PmodRF2 need to be connected to the Olimex board as desribed below:
+First the PmodRF2 needs to be connected to the Olimex board as desribed below:

 - `Board D13` -> `MRF24J40 SCLK`
 - `Board D12` -> `MRF24J40 MISO`